Children’s Advisory Team

 “When I was a kid was that I used to tell people that when I grew up, I wanted to be Wonder Woman because I loved the show from the 1970s.
 I also used to have this small red, plastic table that I would eat snacks at while watching television. from.
 My mom tells me that I would pick that table up over my head and walk around the house telling my parents and much older brothers that I was in fact Wonder Woman.
 I got a Wonder Woman costume for Christmas one year, and it was my prized possession for quite a while.”

 Sinead Lynch is a puppeteer and textile artist from Co Wexford.
 Prior to taking the dive into puppetry, she was an award-winning costume maker and performer, ran arts workshops for children and worked on the board of several fan conventions in Ireland and abroad.
-Currently she is the secretary for Irish Unima, the organisation for the promotion of puppetry, and is facilitating a puppet festival in the summer at the Lexicon in Dun Laoghaire.
+Currently she is the secretary for Irish Unima, the organisation for the promotion of puppetry, and is facilitating a puppet festival by UNIMA and the MCI in the summer of 2025 at the Lexicon in Dun Laoghaire.

 Strategy Team